Work911.com -Workplace, Business, Career Help by Author and Consultant, Robert Bacal

 Downsizing -- The Long Term Effects

 Originally written about downsizing within the public sector, the points in this article are no less applicable to any organization that is forced to undergo downsizing.
 Interestingly enough, almost all surveys and research examining the long term effects of downsizing indicate that companies that downsized ended up disappointed in the results.
 Layoffs may serve a short term need, but create huge longer term issues.
-Few government departments or branches have escaped the necessity of downsizing.
-The last three or four years have brought almost constant cuts in staffing, and some departments have been "hit" several times.
-For many downsizing has become an annual process.

 When managers are faced with downsizing, they tend to focus on the immediate and practical needs that emerge at the time when staff are being let go.
 After all, employees need to be selected and notified, one of the most difficult tasks for any manager.
 Jobs responsibilities need to be shuffled, and generally the period where downsizing is occurring is very busy and emotionally taxing.